EpocDotFr/pyopml/docs/usage.rst

 There a bunch of methods for that:

-* :func:`opml.OpmlDocument.add_rss` which adds an URL to a RSS feed:
+* :meth:`opml.OpmlDocument.add_rss` which adds an URL to a RSS feed:

 .. code-block:: python